AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 >[!NOTE]
 >
->See the NOTE blocks in step 2 that reference the table options.
+>**FOR THE BELOW TABLE** --> Please see the NOTE blocks in step 2 that reference the table options.
 I will make this table match whatever you decide for step 2.

 | **Folder Name in Tree** |     |     |     |     |     |     | **Description** |
 | --- | --- | --- | --- | --- | --- | --- | --- |